MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab05_Work_Order_Management.md

 4. Select **Unscheduled work orders**.

 5. Locate the **work order** for Adventure Works (Sample) that you created in a previous task.
-Drag it to Alan Steiner’s row on the schedule board.
+Drag it to your user's row on the schedule board.

 Notice that it the text will appear red until you find a time that falls within the time window promised.